JamesPaynter/PyGRB/docs/source/user/usage.rst

     BATSE trigger 7475 with FRED pulse fit on a single channel (channel 3).
     The green shaded regions are the 1-sigma statistical (Poisson) uncertainty.
-    The correlogram is a visualisation of the autocorrelation of t5he residuals in the second panel.
+    The correlogram is a visualisation of the autocorrelation of the residuals in the second panel.
     For a "good" fit, one expects 95% (99%) of the points to lie within the 95% (99%) confidence intervals.
     It is interesting to note in this case there is a sinusoidal structure all the way to the end of the pulse, even though the deviations from the fit are not large.
     The probability plot tests the divergence of the residuals from zero for normality.